 Tis the season for Pepperpot!
 This Instant Pot pepperpot recipe is about to change how you make pepperpot FOREVER!
 Did you just buy an instant pot for black Friday and want to break it in with a really yummy recipe?
-Do you love Pepperpot at Christmas but just don’t have the time for laboring over a hot stove for days?
+Do you love Pepperpot at Christmas but just don't have the time for laboring over a hot stove for hours or days?
 Then this is the recipe for you.

 Other ways to make Pepperpot:

 How are you making Pepperpot?
 Low and slow on the stove?
 With a traditional pressure cooker and then on the stove?
 Here is a link to my recipe for traditional pepper (click here).
 Do you prefer cooking Pepperpot overnight in your slow cooker?
 That recipe is here!

 Things to note before trying the Instant Pot Pepperpot recipe: